Michael Feeney Callan: Film and directing

-Callan made a significant contribution to the regeneration of the film industry in Ireland during the 1980s.
+Callan made a significant contribution to the regeneration of the Irish film industry during the 1980s.
 Joining Morgan O'Sullivan's pioneering production set-up, Tara Productions, Callan collaborated in a strategy to acquire the defunct National Film Studios (as Ardmore Studios was then named), alter film investment law and attract Hollywood-based co-production into Ireland.
 Ardmore Studios was bought in partnership with the NEA and MTM Hollywood in November 1986.

 In the 1990s, Callan started directing.
 His directorial debut was with the six-part series My Riviera, in which Roger Moore, James Coburn, Sylvia Kristel, Charles Aznavour and Joan Collins reviewed personal favourite places along the Côte d'Azur, an area Callan has frequented since the 1980s.
 The series was screened on ITV and throughout the world.
 In 1993 Callan wrote, produced and directed The Beach Boys Today, a co-production with RTÉ, documenting the final touring days of the Carl Wilson-led Beach Boys.
 He then made the documentary Back to Enchantment, about animators Gary Goldman and Don Bluth (An American Tail, Anastasia), which tied in with the release of Warner Bros' Thumbelina.

 In 1994 Callan wrote, co-produced and co-directed Perry Como's final concert for PBS.
 Como, then in his 80th year, was unwell during the filming, but expressed himself exhilarated by the experience and later said that he had always wished to end his career in Ireland.
 After a decade working on the Redford project, in 2005 Callan resumed directing with the film Luke Kelly: The Performer, which topped DVD charts in Ireland for eight weeks, achieving platinum sales status.
-According to Callan, the project was "a wonderful fusion, part biography, part musical.
-It covered so much of the ground I love, the poetic stuff that inspires me."

 In November 2010 Callan co-founded an interactive television-based resource for new artists and musicians, BOBCOM.
 As part of its creative incentive scheme, in July 2011 Callan wrote and directed the two-day Magical History Tour event in Liverpool, culminating with a 7-hour live session from the Cavern Club streamed on YouTube.
 The event included a re-creation of the Beatles' 1967 magic bus tour and a re-creation of the day in July 1957 when John Lennon met Paul McCartney.

-Also in 2011, he produced and directed the start-up episodes of The 2UBE Live from LIPA (the Liverpool Institute for the Performing Arts), a student production that was streamed on YouTube.
+Also in 2011, he produced and directed the start-up episodes of The 2UBE Live from the Liverpool Institute for the Performing Arts (LIPA), a student production that was streamed on YouTube.